Regional Hydroclimate Project:

 Vegetation and Land Use:

-Major changes in land cover at the site from October 2002 to December 2004: None
+Major changes in land cover at site during CEOP data period: No information.

 Soil Type and Characterization:

-Soil Reference Group(s) (from World Reference Base for Soil Resources): Acrisols
+The Soil Reference Group(s) (from World Reference Base for Soil Resources): Chestnut soil (Katanozem)

 SURFACE METEOROLOGY AND RADIATION INSTRUMENTATION AND DESCRIPTION:

 - Station pressure height not specified - CYG-52202, RM Young Company